knallap/Enhanced-PatchCure/README.md

-# PatchCURE: Improving Certifiable Robustness, Model Utility, and Computation Efficiency of Adversarial Patch Defenses
+# Enhancing PATCHCURE: Improving Robustness, Utility, and Efficiency in Adversarial Patch Defenses

 Code for "[Enhancing PATCHCURE:
 Improving Robustness, Utility, and Efficiency in Adversarial Patch Defenses].